-This creates an alias 'c', which again invokes the compile command.
+This creates the alias c, which again invokes the compile command.
 However, this time it uses a positional parameter for the value of the -c option.
 With this definition the CLI can be invoked in the following manner:

-'''

-$ cge-cli c rpn example.rq
+\$ cge-cli c rpn example.rq

-'''